-This paper provides an overview of the Annual Report of the Dynamic Coalition on Network Neutrality1 (DCNN) of the United Nations Internet Governance Forum.
-The annual report gathers a series of case studies on a variety of net neutrality (NN) issues from the perspective of different stakeholders.
-The double goal of the report is to trigger meaningful discussion on NN trends, while providing informative material that may be used by researchers, policy-makers and civil society alike.
-Any interested individual can submit papers to be included in the report.
-Submissions are evaluate for their novelty and undertake blind peer-review.
-Researchers, practitioners and policy-makers regularly contribute to the DCNN report.
+The Annual Report of the Dynamic Coalition on Network Neutrality1 (DCNN) of the United Nations Internet Governance Forum gathers a series of case studies on a variety of net neutrality (NN) issues from the perspective of different stakeholders.
+This Outcome Paper provides an overview of the 2016 Report.
+The double purpose of this report is to trigger meaningful discussion on NN trends, while providing informative material that may be used by researchers, policy-makers and civil society alike.
+Any interested individual can submit papers to be included in the report and submissions are evaluated for their novelty and undertake blind peer-review process.
+Researchers, practitioners and policy-makers regularly contribute to the DCNN report, providing a wide range of heterogeneous views on NN trends.

 In 2016, Zero Rating (ZR) was by large the most debated NN issue, as reflected by the considerable number of contributions focusing on the topic within the DCNN report.
-Such wide high number of NN-focused studies seems particularly useful to meet the demand of research analysing the pros and cons of ZR.
-Furthermore, the report analyses other very important and actual topics, such as specialised services, ad blocking and reasonable traffic management, providing useful insight on some of the most recent policy evolutions in a variety of countries.
+Such high number of ZR-focused studies seems particularly useful to meet the increasing demand of research analysing the pros and cons of ZR.
+Furthermore, the report analyses other very important and debated topics, such as specialised services, ad blocking and reasonable traffic management, providing useful insight on some of the most recent policy evolutions in a variety of countries.